WallarooLabs/wally/book/getting-started/run-a-application.md

 # Run a Wallaroo Application

-In this section, we're going to show you how to quickly get a Wallaroo application up and running.
-We'll be using an example application that converts a stream of Celsius values to Fahrenheit.

-We'll be sending our Celsius values into Wallaroo as a stream of bytes over TCP.
-The outputs of our application will be converted to a stream of bytes and sent over TCP to a data receiver.
+In this section, we're going to run an example Wallaroo application.
+By the time you are finished, you'll have validated that your environment is set up and working correctly.

+There's a couple Wallaroo support applications that you'll be interacting with for the first time:

+- Our Metrics UI that allows you to monitoring the performance and health of your applications.
+- Giles receiver is designed to capture TCP output from Wallaroo applications.
+- Giles sender is used to send test data into Wallaroo applications over TCP.

+You're going to setup our "Celsius to Fahrenheit" example.
+Giles sender will be used to pump data into the application.
+Giles receiver will receive the output and our Metrics UI will be running so you can observe the overall performance.

+Let's get started!

 ## Start the Metrics UI